Currency: Bahamian Dollar (par w/USD)

 Despite that, the Bahamas still has one of the most prosperous economies in the West Indies.
 It relies heavily on tourism to keep its economy flourishing.
 In fact, tourism accounts for 60% of the nation’s GDP while also providing lots of employment opportunities for the locals.
 Cruises regularly make a stop to the Bahamas.
 But aside from a stop at the cruise, tourist also visit The Bahamas due to its wide range of tourist attractions that include the Blue Lagoon Island, Dean’s Blue Hole, Atlantis, Grand Bahama, Harbour Island and Green Turtle Cay, among others.

 Crime: The crime rate in the Bahamas is quite high.
-Last September and November of 2014, Canada and the US respectively, have issued separate crime warning for their citizens in and traveling to the Bahamas.
+In September and November of 2014, Canada and the US respectively, have issued separate crime warnings for their citizens in and traveling to the Bahamas.
 Both embassies have warned their citizens to exercise high caution due to the critical level of criminal activity, from petty to serious crimes, often targeting tourists.

 Trivia: Did you know that there are up to 700 islands that make up The Bahamas?
 Out of the 700 islands, though, only 40 of these are populated.
 The Bahamas is also located right on the edge of the infamous Bermuda Triangle.